hulahoo/stackoverflow/note.md

     ```python
         users = CustomUser.objects.first() # CustomUser | None -> Returns object of CustomUser or None if no records exists in table
     ```

+ON DELETE CLAUSES

+1. CASCADE - delete all related objects
+2. DO_NOTHING - do nothing
+3. PROTECT - not allow to delete